Twenty-One Guns (ER)

-"Twenty-One Guns" is the 267th episode of the American television series, ER.
-The episode aired on May 18, 2006 on NBC.
+"Twenty-One Guns" is the 22nd and final episode of the 12th season of American television series ER, and the 267th episode overall.
+Written by David Zabel and directed by Nelson McCormick, the episode originally aired on May 18, 2006 on NBC.

 Plot

 It's the day of Michael's funeral.
 It is a private ceremony and Pratt is the only non-family member invited.
 He stops off in the ER in the morning and all the staff give their love for him to pass on to Neela.
 As he leaves Ray follows him outside.
 He wants to go to the funeral as well.
 Pratt gently tells him to back off.
 When Ray doesn't take the hint Pratt intimates that Neela isn't ready to get involved with anyone else at the moment.
 Ray doesn't confirm or deny his feelings but looks guilty at the suggestion.
 A black limousine pulls up and a soldier opens the door.
 Pratt asks where Neela is and the soldier tells him that she's not coming.

 Kerry is called up to a meeting with Anspaugh to discuss the situation with Clemente.
 She's surprised to find that their words are being recorded.
 Anspaugh wants to know why Kerry hired Clemente in the first place after his troubled history and she defends her actions.
 Anspaugh says the hospital is facing a malpractice suit by a patient that could be very costly.
 Kerry notes that Luka was in charge of the ER when everything started going wrong and Anspaugh notes that people aren't very happy with Luka's work either.
 He asks Kerry if she is happy with it and she reluctantly supports him saying "he's done the best with the resources he's had".

 At Luka's apartment Abby wakes up to the sound of Croatian muttering in another room.
 She follows the sound and finds Luka assembling a crib for the baby.
 Amused she tries to articulate her feelings for Luka.
 He takes this as a sign that she is ready for commitment and suggests that they get married.

 Later in a trauma Luka is giving Abby frosty looks.
 She calls him on this and he admits he's annoyed because she didn't give him the answer he was hoping for.
 He asks if they love each other and she admits that they do but she doesn't want to rush into anything like she did with her first marriage.
 Their discussion is put on hold by a patient needing Abby and Kerry wanting to talk to Luka.

 Kerry tells Luka about her meeting with Anspaugh.
 Luka notes that he wasn't chief when Clemente was hired and asks if he's getting blamed for not firing him sooner.
 Kerry is vague but from this non-answer Luka can see that his job might be in jeopardy.